Why Study Epidemiology in Argentina?

 - Learn Spanish with a focus on public health.

-Previous college-level coursework and/or other significant preparation in health sciences, political science, anthropology, sociology, or development studies, as assessed by SIT.
+Previous college-level coursework or background in health sciences, political science, anthropology, sociology, or development studies.
 Three recent semesters of college-level Spanish or equivalent and the ability to follow coursework and assignments in Spanish, as assessed by SIT.